How To Choose the Right Type of Eye Doctor or Eye Specialist

 - Filling Lens Prescriptions

 - Optometrist - This doctor has an education in optics and is the one who figures out what prescription you need to improve your vision.
-In the United States they complete a medical training in order to practice.
-They have an O.D. degree–Doctor of Optometry.
-This takes four years to complete after receiving a bachelor’s degree.
+In the United States, they complete medical training before their practice.
+They have an O.D. degree–Doctor of Optometry, which takes four years to complete after receiving a bachelor’s degree.

 - Optician - This is a health care practitioner who fills the prescription by fitting and dispensing lenses and eyewear for the correction of your vision.
 They usually have an associate's degree or an apprenticeship of two to four years.

 I find many people get confused with D.O. and O.D., and some sites on the Internet mix them up too.
 So I decided to explain this clearly.

 An Optometrist is an eye doctor with an O.D. degree.
 That stands for Doctor of Optometry.

 On the other hand, a D.O. is a Doctor of Osteopathic Medicine.
 They practice medicine and perform surgery, as well as prescribe medications.
 That has nothing to do with being an eye doctor unless they also completed a residency in ophthalmology.